"Why Does My Canary Bird Have

 Another effective treatment is MITE AND LICE SPRAY.

-Mite and Lice Spray
+Mite and Lice Spray AND Skin and Feather Spray

-The mites that come into contact with the will die but the spray has no effect on mite eggs.
+The mites that come into contact with the spray will die but the spray has no effect on mite eggs.
 Therefore, you'll spray once per week so that you can kill the mites that have hatched out since the last spraying.

 For more on mites see Canary Diseases.